lostpebble/dynamic-config-store/Readme.md

 This creates our initial configuration, with **well-defined defaults**.

-Getting config values at a later stage, is easy:
+Getting config values at a later stage is easy:

 ```
 const { isProductionEnv } = config.getConfig();
 ```

-As usefulness goes, this isn't giving us much at the moment.
+As far as usefulness goes, this isn't giving us much at the moment.
 Let's look at some ways `dynamic-config-store` expands on the customization of your configs:

 ### 🔌 Environment Links